WaterLegacy

 $5,000 Goal

-5. Standards for groundwater have been upheld by the Minnesota Supreme Court, and the MPCA has been ordered to analyze pollution through groundwater to surface water under the Clean Water Act.
+• Groundwater Water Standards upheld by Minnesota Supreme Court, so agencies must analyze mine pollution through groundwater to surface water under the Clean Water Act.
+(2021)

 Organization Data